censorship-no/ceno-browser-v2/README.md

 👐 **Free and open source.**
 CENO Browser is powered by [Ouinet](https://ouinet.work), an open source library enabling third party developers to incorporate the CENO network into their apps for peer-to-peer connectivity.

+## Important Notices:
+Ceno has two modes of operation - **Public** and **Personal**.
+You can easily toggle between them.
+Public mode offers the best connectivity but the least privacy - websites that you visit or share are recorded in a publicly accessible registry (BitTorrent).
+Private mode eliminates this record but may be slower and less efficient at retrieving content.
+See the [FAQ](https://censorship.no/en/support.html) or [User Manual](https://censorship.no/user-manual/en/) for more details on Ceno usage.

 ## 👪 Contributing!
 Interested in contributing to the project?
 Great!
 For starters, make sure to review and agree to the terms of our [Code of Conduct](CODE_OF_CONDUCT.md).